 Reporting a Vehicle Safety or Non-Compliance Issue

 The Australian Government regulates the manufacture, importation and first supply to the market of road vehicles to ensure an acceptable level of safety, emission control and anti-theft protection across the Australian vehicle fleet.
-The Department of Infrastructure and Regional Development (the Department) administers these arrangements under the Motor Vehicle Standards Act 1989 (the Act) and Motor Vehicle Standards Regulations 1989 (the Regulations).
+The Department of Infrastructure, Regional Development and Cities (the Department) administers these arrangements under the Motor Vehicle Standards Act 1989 (the Act) and Motor Vehicle Standards Regulations 1989 (the Regulations).

 The Department also assists the Australian Competition and Consumer Commission (ACCC) in carrying out safety investigations, and provides specialist technical advice regarding vehicle safety matters.